ic-rocks/metrics/README.md

 # metrics

-Simple pull-based metrics canister that retrieves data from your application canisters on a specified schedule.
+Simple pull-based metrics canister that reads and saves data from your application canisters on a specified schedule.
 Scheduling is currently done off-chain.

 For example, you can: